Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-Yi Sun-I Lutgarda (1782–1802): A couple who kept their virginity through faith.
+Yi Sun-I Lutgarda (1782-1802) and her husband, Yu Jung-cheol John.
+A couple who kept their virginity through faith.
 Yi Sun-I Lutgarda was born in 1782 to a well-known noble family.
-Her brothers Yi Gyeong-do Charles (martyred in 1801) and Yi Gyeong-eon Paul (martyred in 1827), and her husband Yu Jung-cheol John (martyred in 1801) will be beatified with her.
+Her brothers Yi Gyeong-do Charles (martyred in 1801) and Yi Gyeong-eon Paul (martyred in 1827), and her husband Yu Jung-cheol John (martyred in 1801) were beatified with her.
 Yi Yun-ha.
-Matthew, Lutgarda Yi's father, inherited the scholarship of his maternal grandfather Yi Ik who was a renowned scholar of the time.
+Her father Matthew and great-grandfather Yi Ik were renowned scholars.
 Matthew Yi became a Catholic in 1784, soon after Catholicism was introduced to Korea, when he met Kwon Chol-sin, and Kwon Il-sin.
 Lutgarda Yi received her First Holy Communion from Father Zhou Wen-mo James and made a vow of chastity.
 However, in the society of that time, it was extremely difficult for a young woman to remain single.
-When she was 15 years old, Lutgarda confessed to her mother that she had decided to keep her vow of chastity for God.
-Her mother agreed with her decision and consulted Father James Zhou.
-Father James Zhou remembered that Yu Jung-cheol John also wanted to live a life of celibacy.
-Hence, he immediately sent a messenger and arranged their marriage.
+Her mother consulted Father James Zhou who remembered that Yu Jung-cheol John also wanted to live a life of celibacy.
+He sent a messenger and arranged their marriage.
 In 1798, Lutgarda Yi went to her husband's hometown, Chonam in Jeonju and made a vow to live a celibate life.
 During Shinyu Persecution in 1801, Yu Hang-gom Augustine, her father-in-law, was first arrested.
-Lutgarda Yi was arrested later and was taken to Jeonju.
-Lutgarda Yi was condemned to exile and left for Hamgyeong-do.
+She was arrested later and was taken to Jeonju.
+She was condemned to exile and left for Hamgyeong-do.
 However soon the police followed them and arrested them again.
-On 31 January 1802, Lutgarda Yi was taken to the execution ground in Jeonju, called 'Supjeongi' and was beheaded.
-Lutgarda Yi was 20 years old.
-The letter she wrote while she was imprisoned in Jeonju still remains until today and testifies for the values of Catholics of the time.
+On 31 January 1802, she was taken to the execution ground in Jeonju, called 'Supjeongi' and was beheaded.
+The letter she wrote while she was imprisoned in Jeonju still remains and testifies for the values of Catholics of the time.